estebanramir/Stage4/Readme.md

 To run it:

 1. Clone Repository
+In the root folder of the project:
-2. npm i
+2. run npm i
-3. node index.js
+3. run node index.js

 to test it: